Bangkok swelters, sparks debate on city planning in Asia

 Though a tropical city, Bangkok has fewer trees and green spaces in proportion to its population than other Asian cities.

-An Asian Green City Index of 22 cities released last year by the Economist Intelligence Unit put Bangkok's green spaces at 3 square metres per person in the metropolitan area.
+An Asian Green City Index of 22 cities released last year by the Economist Intelligence Unit put Bangkok's green spaces at 3 square meters per person in the metropolitan area.

-That is well below the index average of 39 square metres and contrasts with Singapore, 1,430 km (890 miles) to the south, which has 66 square metres.
+That is well below the index average of 39 square meters and contrasts with Singapore, 1,430 km (890 miles) to the south, which has 66 square meters.

-Singapore, with 5 million people, is the world's second most densely populated country after Monaco, but it has made great efforts to expand green areas even as it has urbanised.
+Singapore, with 5 million people, is the world's second most densely populated country after Monaco, but it has made great efforts to expand green areas even as it has urbanized.

 Its Urban Redevelopment Authority noted in 2010 its green cover had increased since 1986 as parks and recreation areas were created, even as the population grew nearly 70 percent.